 2. Aura phase

-- Tingling or "pins and needles" in your hands or face
+- Nerve involvement symptoms.
+Occur when chemical waves move across the nerve cells.
+You might start feeling tingling or "pins and needles" in your hands or face and numbness;

 3. Headache phase

-- usually begins in the side of your head (temples), forehead, or around your eye area
+- Begins in the side of your head (temples), forehead, or around your eye area;

-- also associated with nausea, vomiting, light-headedness, severe sensitivity to light, sound, and maybe touch and smell as well
+- Associated with nausea, vomiting, light-headedness, severe sensitivity to light, sound, and maybe touch and smell as well.

 4. Postdrome phase

 Also known as the “migraine hangover” or “post migraine phase,” postdrome follows the headache phase.
 It lasts roughly between 24 to 48 hours.
 The postdrome stage may leave you feeling overwhelmingly exhausted and irritable.
 Research shows that this phase strikes around 80% of migraineurs.
 That said, the length of the postdrome phase doesn’t necessarily correlate with the severity of the migraine attack.